 The top of the stage is where y equals 180.

 At the bottom of the stage, y equals negative 180.

-If you’re in the middle, you can go 180 in either direction, which means the height is two times 180, which is 360.
+If you are in the middle, you can go 180 in either direction

+which means the height is two times 180, which is 360.

 divide 360 by the distance the sprite moves each time.

 In the example, it moves by 10 steps each time.

-360 divided by 10 is 36, so type 36 into the repeat loop.
+360 divided by 10 is 36, so type 36 in the repeat loop.